TritonDataCenter/sdc-ufds/README.md

 - You've got a moray instance running exactly how it's specified on the config file `etc/config.coal.json`.
-- Your node version is greater than 0.6 (package says 0.7, but it's working OK with 0.6.x so far).
+- Your node version is greater than 0.8.
 - You want to see debug output.
 If you don't, remove the `-d 2`, but it's strongly recommended while hacking.
 - You do have bunyan module installed globally.
 Given the `make all` command